CrawlForge

 extractextract_with_llm3crawlforge extract <url> --schema schema.json

-tracktrack_changes3crawlforge track <url> --baseline
+tracktrack_changes3crawlforge track <url> --threshold 10

 analyzeanalyze_content3crawlforge analyze <url>